 Q: What is the main difference between ionic and covalent bonds?
 A: Ionic bonds involve the transfer of electrons between atoms, resulting in the formation of ions with opposite charges that attract each other.
 Covalent bonds, on the other hand, involve the sharing of electrons between atoms.

 Q: Can ionic compounds conduct electricity in the solid state?
 A: No, ionic compounds do not conduct electricity in the solid state because the ions are locked in fixed positions within the crystal lattice.
-However, they can conduct electricity when dissolved in water or melted, as the ions are then free to move and carry charge.
+That said, they can conduct electricity when dissolved in water or melted, as the ions are then free to move and carry charge.

 Q: How does electronegativity influence the formation of ionic bonds?
 A: A large difference in electronegativity between two atoms favors the formation of an ionic bond.
 The more electronegative atom will attract electrons strongly, leading to the transfer of electrons and the formation of ions.